Auto glazier training… Is it what the windscreen industry requires in Australia, or may it just need an ethical clean up?

 In recent times an organisation by the name of The Auto glass association (AGA) was formed in an attempt to clean up the industry.
 The AGA consists of several of the larger national corporations and a mix of the smaller local ones, that in many cases contract to the larger ones.
 In addition, the group has several product suppliers that think it good value to pay for a seat on the AGA Committee.

 The AGA proposes that the industry requires direction/certification and with their guidance the auto glass industry in Australia will be a better place to work, a safer place for the motorist to shop.

 So after several years of operation how are they doing?
-The AGA proposes that by implementing an auto glazier training program the industry will be sanitised of poor quality workmanship and positive things should follow.
-However, first this requires every technician to attend TAFE to study a series of modules based on the fundaments of auto glazing.
+The AGA proposes that by implementing an auto glazier training program the industry will be sanitized of poor quality workmanship and positive things should follow.
+However, first this requires every technician to attend TAFE to study a series of modules based on the fundamentals of auto glazing.
 Seems like a fair proposal, so why would we want to question it?